‘Follow Your Heart’ seems good advice, but really dangerous

 A simple googling of “do what thou wilt” will show us that this teaching is indeed from Lucifer.

-“Follow your heart” and “Do what thou wilt” is basically the same, and is preached by the same people who do not want God in theirs and our lives.
+“Follow your heart” and “Do what thou wilt” is basically the same, and is preached by the same people who do not want God in their lives.

 God looks into the heart